Tashaun33/Enigma-Excursions/README.md

 I began with Matplotlib due to familiarity and control.

- Experimentation with Tools and Methodologies Experiment 1: Comparing Matplotlib vs Power BI
+ Experimentation with Tools and Methodologies.
+Experiment 1: Comparing Matplotlib vs Power BI

 I explored how each library represented price distributions by trip type: